Welcome to the Quote3D Documentation!

 • Material Profile - Set material properties (filament type, density, diameter, temperatures, fan speed, retraction settings, pricing) for each material you use.
 The API will automatically use the material profile matching the filament_type you specify in the request.

-• Global Settings - Configure global quote settings like tax rate, fixed fees, energy costs, and default layer heights.
+• Global Settings - Configure global quote settings like tax rate, fixed fees, energy costs, and default currency.
 These settings apply to all quotes unless overridden in the request.

 Best Practice: Set up your default profiles in the Dashboard Slice Profiles section.
 This way, you can make simple quote requests without specifying all parameters, and the API will automatically use your configured defaults.
 You can still override any parameter per-request when needed.